-As a Whole Bible Christian ministry, we believe that the Bible, from Genesis to Revelation, is our all sufficient description and rule for the values, beliefs, lifestyle, and practice for those within God’s Kingdom.
-This statement of Fundamental Truths is intended simply as a basis of fellowship among all those who are part of this Whole Bible Christian ministry (i.e., that we may all speak the same thing, I Corinthians 1:10; Acts 2:42).
+As a Whole Bible Messianic ministry, we believe that the Bible, from Genesis to Revelation, is our all sufficient description and rule for the values, beliefs, lifestyle, and practice for those within God’s Kingdom.
+This statement of Fundamental Truths is intended simply as a basis of fellowship among all those who are part of this Whole Bible ministry (i.e., that we may all speak the same thing, I Corinthians 1:10; Acts 2:42).

-The phraseology employed in this Statement is not inspired nor contended for, but the truth set forth is held to be essential to a Whole Bible Christian ministry.
+The phraseology employed in this Statement is not inspired nor contended for, but the truth set forth is held to be essential to a Whole Bible Messianic ministry.
 No claim is made that it covers all Biblical truth, only that it covers our need as to these fundamental truths.

 ABOUT THE BIBLE.

 WE BELIEVE the Whole Bible, from Genesis to Revelation, is the verbally inspired written Word of God [lit.
 “God-breathed”] and is the revelation of God to humanity, the infallible, authoritative rule of faith, and the source for Kingdom values, beliefs, lifestyle, and practice.

 REFERENCES: 2 Timothy 3:15-17; I Thessalonians 2:13; 2 Peter 1:21.

 WE BELIEVE the Whole Bible, from Genesis to Revelation, is eternal and for all believers, whether Jew or non-Jew, for all time, including believers today, and that not the smallest letter or stroke of a pen of anything that God has said in His Word has been “annulled,” “done away with,” or “no longer valid.”